stefanozorzi/stefanozorzi.github.io/_posts/2017-11-23- History-Is-Written-In-Prose.md

 This attraction to patterns of “universal significance” remains unchanged today as one of the principal reason why historical analogies are so appealing.
 We tend to praise people who are known to find connections among unrelated events and, as a result, there is a race to see more of them.

-On this point, I agree with Eliezer Yudkowsky when, in [The Virtue of Narrowness](http://lesswrong.com/lw/ic/the_virtue_of_narrowness/), he says
+On this point, I agree with Eliezer Yudkowsky when, in [The Virtue of Narrowness](http://lesswrong.com/lw/ic/the_virtue_of_narrowness/), he writes

 > And what could be more virtuous than seeing connections?
 Surely the wisest of all human beings are the New Age gurus who say "Everything is connected to everything else."
 If you ever say this aloud, you should pause, so that everyone can absorb the sheer shock of this Deep Wisdom.

-There is more insight in the narrow picture than in the big one.
-Spotting differences and specificities is more valuable than understanding similarities:
+Historical knowledge is no different than other types of knowledge: as soon as we have little grasp of it, we believe to know it all.
+That gives us the (false) confidence to draw connections in all directions.
+In reality, however, the more we know, the more we understand that things - events, in our case - are not alike.

 > …they draw endless verbal comparisons between this topic and that topic, which is like this, which is like that; until their graph is fully connected and also totally useless.
 The remedy is specific knowledge and in-depth study.
 When you understand things in detail, you can see how they are not alike, and start enthusiastically subtracting edges off your graph.

-The more we know, the more we understand that things - events, in our case - are not alike.
-Historical knowledge is no different than other types of knowledge following a Dunning-Kruger shape: at first, we know nothing, but as soon as we start knowing just a little bit, we believe to know it all.
+There is more insight in the narrow picture than in the big one.
+Spotting differences and specificities is more valuable than understanding similarities.

 ## Events are bad teachers

-The question shifts now to whether knowledge of history tout-court is valuable.
+At a more general level, it is worth asking ourselves whether knowledge of history tout court is valuable.
 My instinctive answer to this question is a resounding “yes”, and yet when I think about it, my certitude starts cracking.

 I grew up in an environment soaked in memories of the second world war.
 Even if both my parents were born after 1945, there was a universal perception of what had happened and that, in turn, had clear implications on how people thought and spoke.

 Maintaining that same memory alive today - regardless of how beneficial it might be - seems almost impossible.
 When a group of supporters of a certain Italian football team decided to print hundreds of stickers of Anne Frank wearing their rival team’s jersey, the national league responded by having players reading passages from her diary.
 What they did is hideous beyond imagination, but I was left wondering whether the chosen “remedy” - keeping the memory alive - will sort better effects than any tell of Napoleonic wars would have had on me in my teenage years.
-The point here is not “knowing about history” is “not being a miserable idiot” or rather, “being a good human”.
+The point here is not “knowing about history” is “not being a miserable idiot” or rather, “being ~~a good~ human”.

 Knowledge of events is not enough.
 After all, history is easy to manipulate, and if we just look back at the last couple of decades, the number of massacres caused by (partial versions of) history is higher than the number of those it has prevented.